-Balance of Trade in Switzerland is expected to be 4100.00 CHF Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Switzerland Balance of Trade is projected to trend around 3880.00 CHF Million in 2022 and 2460.00 CHF Million in 2023, according to our econometric models.
+Balance of Trade in Switzerland is expected to be 2900.00 CHF Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.